SCW-Aberystwyth/Using-VNC-and-IDL-on-SCW/setup.md

 title: Setup
 ---

-# Getting an SCW Account
+# Getting a Supercomputing Wales Account

-root version
+You should have done this before coming to the workshop, its not an instant process!

 Go to https://my.supercomputing.wales